apehead/react-github-notetaker/README.md

 # React GitHub Notetaker

-A simple GitHub notetaker example made with React and Fireabase.
+A simple GitHub notetaker example made with React and Firebase.